wp-plugins/slyd/readme.txt

 == Changelog ==

+= 1.2.2 =
+* More minor bug fixes.

 = 1.2.1 =
-* Fixed a bug causing the nav arrows to not display
+* Fixed a bug causing the nav arrows to not display.
-* Fixed a major issue with the way Slyd retrieves the Slyd Image from each post
+* Fixed a major issue with the way Slyd retrieves the Slyd Image from each post.

 = 1.2 =
 * Added `nav` to change when the navigation arrows display.